opendocsg/slw-judgments-backfill/2014_SGHC_65/report.md

 They do not say that Columbia’s formula should always be used.
 To the contrary, _Holland Leedon_ and _Senate_ make it clear that the inquiry is fact-specific.

 246    Columbia had obtained expert evidence on valuation from James Searby, whereas the Hongs did not obtain any expert evidence on the point.
-This does not mean that the court must accept James Searby’s evidence without question (see the observations of V K Rajah JA in _Sakthivel Punithavathi v PP_ [2007] 2 SLR(R) 983 at [76]).
+This does not mean that the court must accept James Searby’s evidence without question (see the observations of V K Rajah JA in _Sakthivel Punithavathi v PP_ <span class="citation">[2007] 2 SLR(R) 983</span> at [76]).
 Indeed, Columbia did not push its argument that far.
 I now turn to the facts relevant to the appropriate measure of damages.

 (2) The facts and evidence